sourcehut-mirrors/chawan/README.md

 [Chawan](https://sr.ht/~bptato/chawan) is a TUI web (and (S)FTP, Gopher, Gemini, ...) browser with CSS, inline image and JavaScript support.

-It uses its own small browser engine developed from scratch, which can display many websites in a manner similar to major graphical browsers.
+It uses its own small browser engine developed from scratch, which can nevertheless display many websites in a manner similar to major graphical browsers.

 It can also be used as a terminal pager.